SELF-Technology/self-chain-public/docs/Architecture/Enterprise_Constellation_Architecture.md

-# B2B Constellation Architecture
+# Enterprise Constellation Architecture

 ## Overview

-The SELF Constellation is a B2B blockchain ecosystem that enables corporate clients to have their own managed Layer-1 blockchains running in parallel to the main SELF Chain.
+The SELF Constellation is an Enterprise blockchain ecosystem that enables corporate clients to have their own managed Layer-1 blockchains running in parallel to the main SELF Chain.
 This architecture is similar to Polkadot's parachain model but operates with full Layer-1 autonomy while benefiting from SELF's managed infrastructure and AI capabilities.

+## Key Advantages

+**Grid Compute Economies of Scale**: Each Constellation chain benefits from the massive distributed computing efficiencies of the entire SELF Constellation network of nodes, providing cost advantages and performance optimization that individual chains cannot achieve independently.

 ## Core Architecture